trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

 ### Other types of bots attacks and BPEV

 There are a number of different ways bots can take advantage of the fact that calls to smart contracts are publicly visible on the gossip network before they are included in a block.

-Furthermore, block producers can take advantage of the fact that they have significant control on the content of the block: which transactions get included and in which order, as well as what will be the precise value for the timestamp of the next block.
+Block producers can also take advantage of the fact that they have significant control on the content of the block: which transactions get included and in which order, as well as what will be the precise value for the timestamp of the next block.

-A lot of these attacks take place in the field of DeFi (Decentralized Finance), where the value of assets change all the time, including within a single block.
+A lot of these attacks take place in the field of DeFi (Decentralized Finance), where the value of assets change all the time, including directly within a single block.

-- **Copying a transaction** is the easiest attack, as is done in our example.
+- **Copying a transaction** is the easiest attack, this happens in our example.
 The most common such situation is the case of **arbitrage opportunities**.
 Consider, for example, two separate DEXes (Decentralized EXchanges), that temporarily offer a different price for a given token.
 An arbitrage opportunity exists as one may simply buy tokens on the DEX with the cheaper price, and resell them for more on the other DEX.
 A user who carefully analyzes the blockchain and detects such an opportunity, may get this opportunity (and all their work to detect it) snatched from them by a bot that simply copies their transaction.

 - **Injecting an earlier transaction** before the attacked transaction.
 For example, if a user injects a transaction to purchase an asset at any price within a certain range, a bot could insert another transaction before it, that purchases the asset at the low end of that range, then sells it to this user at the high end of that range, pocketing the difference.

 - **Injecting a later transaction** right after the target transaction.
-For example, as soon as an arbitrage oppourtunity is created by another transaction.
+For example, right after an arbitrage opportunity is created by another transaction.
 This isn't an attack against the target transaction, but the potentially numerous generated transactions produced by bots to try to fight for the right spot in the sequence of transactions, may cause delays in the network, or unfairly benefit the block producer, who gets to decide in which order transactions are performed within the block.

-- **Sandwich attacks**, where a purchase transaction is injected to manipulate the price of an asset before the target transaction occurs, and a later sale transaction is injected to sell the asset with a profit, at the expense of the target transaction.
+- **Sandwich attacks** where a purchase transaction is injected to manipulate the price of an asset before the target transaction occurs, and a later sale transaction is injected to sell the asset with a profit, at the expense of the target transaction.

-More complex schemes that manipulate the order of transactions to maximize profits can be designed, all at the cost of healthier and legitimate uses.
+More complex schemes that manipulate the order of transactions to maximize profits can be designed, all at cos to legitimate uses.

-### Best practice
+### Best Practices

 Preventing this type of attack is not easy, but part of the solution, is to use a **commit and reveal** scheme.

 This scheme involves two steps:
 - **Commit**: the user sends a hash of the information they intend to send in the next step, without revealing that information yet.
-The information hahsed should include the user's address, to prevent another user (or bot) from simply sending the same commit message.
+The information hashed should include the user's address, to prevent another user (or bot) from simply sending the same commit message.

 - **Reveal**: once the commit call has been included in a block, the user then sends the actual message.
 The contract can then verify that this message corresponds to the commit sent in the previous step, and that the caller is the one announced in that message.